austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Attended SFNode meetup, gave my pitch on 15 seconds of fame, cleaned up the code on my portfolio

 **Thoughts**: I realized today that I should probably clean up my code for my projects before I do anything.
 It's not exciting, but it feels good to have a path forward.

-**Thoughts:
+I was very nervous during my 15 seconds of fame, but I got a business card out of it!

+### Day 222: January 5, 2018

+**Today's Progress**: fixed portfolio banner, fixed codeclub footer, made codeclub responsive, found out that chrome dev tools has an option for mobile testing...

+**Thoughts**: I can't believe I just found out about the mobile option in chrome devtools, but I am really glad that I found it.
+In asking on reactiflux and reddit, it seems like my next move should be to clean up my project code.
+Tomorrow, I'll start with Yeggle.

+**Today's Progress**: